monzo/docs/source/includes/_ais.md

 We've implemented version 3.1.2 of the [Open Banking Direct Debits specification](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/1077805417/Direct+Debits+v3.1.2).

-We have only implemented `GET /direct-debits` endpoint, and not the account-specific endpoints.
+We have only implemented `GET /accounts/{AccountId}/direct-debits` endpoint.

 Your consent needs to have the `ReadDirectDebits` permission to access this endpoint.